nickgreenquist/blog/_posts/2024-02-04-two-tower-deep-learning-movie-recommender-system.md

 <a id="using-model"></a>
 ## Actually Using our Model

-Now for the fun part: let's actually use this thing to generate recommendations for different types of users we might see (if we were Netflix for example).
+Now for the fun part: let's actually use this trained model to generate recommendations for different types of users we might see (if we were Netflix for example).

 <a id="movie-embeddings"></a>
 ### Precomputing Movie Embeddings

-In oder to get recommendations, we will feed in a new user feature vector through our model, and get a prediction for each movie.
-However, to get a prediction we also need the item embeddings in order to do the dot product with the user embedding.
+In oder to get recommendations, we will feed in a new user feature vector through our model, and get a predicted rating for every movie in *top_movies*.
+To get a prediction for a movie, we need the item embedding in order to do the dot product with the user embedding.
 For different users, we don't need to recompute these embeddings: once we have them for every movie in our catalog, we can re-use them!

 We can compute our final embeddings for every movie all at once, then save them to a lookup map, and then easily use them later for any user (no need to ever do a forward pass in the Item Tower).